sosie-js/python-dia-core-plugin/README.md

 ## Usage

-1. Copy the script in your home user dir
+1. Copy the script in your home user dia dir `~/.dia/python`

 2. Open dia

 3. Trigger "Dia core dumper" from menu "Debug"

-4. Copy the resulting core directory in your python-dia plugins directory
+4. Copy the resulting core directory in your python-dia plugins directory you have installed using pip